garretchristensen/BestPracticesManual/Manual.md

 Kirchkamp, Oliver. *Workflow of Statistical Data Analysis*. http://www.kirchkamp.de/oekonometrie/pdf/wf-screen2.pdf.

-Knuth, D. E. 1984. ‚ÄúLiterate Programming.‚Äù *The Computer Journal* 27 (2): 97‚Äì111. doi:10.1093/comjnl/27.2.97.
+Knuth, D. E. 1984.
+"Literate Programming." *The Computer Journal* 27 (2): 97-111. doi:10.1093/comjnl/27.2.97.

 Knuth, Donald Ervin.
 1992. *Literate Programming*.
 Center for the Study of Language and Information.

 Laine, Christine, Richard Horton, Catherine D. DeAngelis, Jeffrey M.
 Drazen, Frank A. Frizelle, Fiona Godlee, Charlotte Haug, et al. 2007.
-‚ÄúClinical Trial Registration ‚Äî Looking Back and Moving Ahead.‚Äù *New England Journal of Medicine* 356 (26): 2734‚Äì36. doi:10.1056/NEJMe078110.
+"Clinical Trial Registration ‚Äî Looking Back and Moving Ahead." *New England Journal of Medicine* 356 (26): 2734-36. doi:10.1056/NEJMe078110.

 Long, J. Scott.
 2008. *The Workflow of Data Analysis Using Stata*.
 Stata Press.

 Mathieu S, Boutron I, Moher D, Altman DG, and Ravaud P. 2009.
-‚ÄúCOmparison of Registered and Published Primary Outcomes in Randomized Controlled Trials.‚Äù *JAMA* 302 (9): 977‚Äì84. doi:10.1001/jama.2009.1242.
+"COmparison of Registered and Published Primary Outcomes in Randomized Controlled Trials." *JAMA* 302 (9): 977-84. doi:10.1001/jama.2009.1242.

-McCullough, B. D. 2007. ‚ÄúGot Replicability?
-The Journal of Money, Credit and Banking Archive.‚Äù *Econ Journal Watch* 4 (3): 326‚Äì37.
+McCullough, B. D. 2007.
+"Got Replicability?
+The Journal of Money, Credit and Banking Archive." *Econ Journal Watch* 4 (3): 326-37.

 McCullough, B. D., and H. D. Vinod.
-2003. ‚ÄúVerifying the Solution from a Nonlinear Solver: A Case Study.‚Äù *The American Economic Review* 93 (3):
+2003.
+"Verifying the Solution from a Nonlinear Solver: A Case Study." *The American Economic Review* 93 (3):
-873‚Äì92.
+873-92.

 Moher, David, Kenneth F. Schulz, and Douglas G. Altman.
-2001. ‚ÄúThe CONSORT Statement: Revised Recommendations for Improving the Quality of Reports of Parallel Group Randomized Trials.‚Äù *BMC Medical Research Methodology* 1 (1): 2. doi:10.1186/1471-2288-1-2.
+2001.
+"The CONSORT Statement: Revised Recommendations for Improving the Quality of Reports of Parallel Group Randomized Trials." *BMC Medical Research Methodology* 1 (1): 2. doi:10.1186/1471-2288-1-2.

 Moher D, Jones A, Lepage L, and for the CONSORT Group.
-2001. ‚ÄúUse of the Consort Statement and Quality of Reports of Randomized Trials: A Comparative before-and-after Evaluation.‚Äù *JAMA* 285 (15): 1992‚Äì95. doi:10.1001/jama.285.15.1992.
+2001.
+"Use of the Consort Statement and Quality of Reports of Randomized Trials: A Comparative before-and-after Evaluation." *JAMA* 285 (15): 1992-95. doi:10.1001/jama.285.15.1992.

 Nosek, Brian A., Jeffrey R. Spies, and Matt Motyl.
-2012. ‚ÄúScientific Utopia II.
-Restructuring Incentives and Practices to Promote Truth Over Publishability.‚Äù *Perspectives on Psychological Science* 7 (6): 615‚Äì31. doi:10.1177/1745691612459058.
+2012.
+"Scientific Utopia II.
+Restructuring Incentives and Practices to Promote Truth Over Publishability." *Perspectives on Psychological Science* 7 (6): 615-31. doi:10.1177/1745691612459058.

 Olken, Benjamin A. 2009. *Targeting Analysis Protocol*.